Pretty-Cure-5/Euclidian/README.md

 The name of the project is based on Euclideon (the "Unlimited Detail" guys); but the end has been changed to Ian (Peake).

-The logo.png is: Flaming Lotus of Enlightenment, centered upon a Point Cloud Galaxy.
+The logo.png is: Flaming Lotus of Enlightenment, centered upon Point Cloud Galaxy.

 ## Server
 IP: 43.240.97.247